3 Easy Ways to Instantly Stop Teeth Sensitivity After Whitening

 - Numb the exposed nerve endings to block pain signals.
 A common ingredient that does this is potassium nitrate.

-Based on these approaches, here are 3 effective methods for fast relief:
+Here are 3 effective methods for fast relief:

 - Apply a desensitizing toothpaste and leave it on your teeth for a few minutes.